 Does culture just happen overnight or at one event?
 Of course not.
 With slow travel, you allow yourself to witness culture unfold in front of you, rather than pay for pre-packaged resort styled nonsense served to you by exploited, would-work-anywhere-else-if-they-could locals.

 Even staying in a place for a month only scratches the surface of a place’s culture.
 This is one of the reasons why we’ve based ourselves in Madrid for now.
 We’re speaking the language, asking questions, constantly learning.
-Taking in a place’s history, customs, traditions doesn’t happen overnight.
+Taking in a place’s history, customs, and traditions don’t happen overnight.
 We’re endlessly curious and love learning what makes a place tick and what it’s like to live there.
-These aren’t things we can learn by zip lining through a jungle, or isolating yourself in a double decker tour bus, effectively turning the world around you into a zoo.
+These aren’t things we can learn by zip-lining through a jungle, patronizing the nearest tourist trap, or isolating yourself in a double-decker tour bus – all which effectively convert the world around you into a human zoo.
 To partake in culture, you must engage it.

 2. Slow Travel Reduces Your Environmental Impact

 It’s in our tagline – sustainable travel.
 We’re passionate about constantly learning about how to reduce our carbon footprint with the choices we make.
 Travel can be incredibly bad for the environment so it’s vital to make every action count.

 To learn more about sustainable travel, read our post: We Need to Talk About Sustainable Travel.

 Not staying in hotels is huge.
 Your typical mainstream hotels are notoriously wasteful.
 Those little shampoo bottles and several towels and a flat screen television in every single room are not alleviating any environmental problems – just the opposite.
 It’s excessively out of control.
 We kind of secretly (maybe not so secretly) wish that those who can’t see the absurdity would one-way travel their asses to the moon, no layovers.